 Marymount's English major provides students with much more than an exposure to good literature.
 The study of literature deepens students' understanding of the moral questions at the center of human experience and of our shared humanity across cultures and across time.
 Students also extend their range of experience and cultural understanding by examining texts that represent a variety of points of view and historical perspectives.

 provides students with access to rich cultural and research institutions that reinforce and broaden their classroom experience.

 At the same time, English majors develop a variety of marketable skills with applications in a wide range of fields: skills in close reading, analysis, argument, critical thinking, research, and written and oral communication.
-Students can choose from one of four options within the major – literature, writing, dramatic arts, or secondary education – depending on their career goals.
+Students can choose from one of four options within the major – literature, writing, dramatic arts, media and performance studies, or secondary education – depending on their career goals.

 What can you do with a degree in English?